 Key benefits of data and cloud strategy roadmap in the manufacturing industry:

 - Reduction in underproduction scenarios:

-A data and cloud strategy in manufacturing mitigates underproduction scenarios by leveraging data analytics for accurate demand forecasting and real-time monitoring.
+A hybrid data and cloud strategy in manufacturing mitigates underproduction scenarios by leveraging data analytics for accurate demand forecasting and real-time monitoring.
 As cloud technology facilitates rapid data processing and sharing, it becomes easy to swift responses to demand fluctuations.
 With an accurate cloud strategy, manufacturers gain insights into market trends and customer preferences that help them to optimize their production planning.

 - Reduced overproduction cases:

-Cloud-based platforms enable the manufacturing industry to share real-time data across various departments.
+Cloud-based hybrid platforms enable the manufacturing industry to share real-time data across various departments.
 This facilitates better coordination between production, inventory, and sales management teams and prevents excessive production based on outdated information.
 You can get accurate demand forecasting through cloud-based data analytics that will help you to align production with actual market requirements.
 Real-time production monitoring process through IoT devices connected to the cloud helps the manufacturing team to detect the production bottlenecks and inefficiencies that prevent overproduction due to unexpected delays.